FaizBShah/Docker-React-Boilerplate/README.md

 npm run dev
 ```

+The server will then start running on port 3000

+### Note:

 When adding some new package, or making changes to the `package.json` file, re-build the image and restart the server